Exam Day | Testing Centre

 • Where applicable, identity validation and confirmation of entry conditions may take place.

-Environment and conditions
+Environment and delivery conditions

 • In general, a quiet environment with no interruptions is expected.